🔄

-Laying a new floor can feel like a huge undertaking, reserved only for seasoned professionals.
-But what if I told you it’s a project you can absolutely tackle yourself?
-With the right preparation and a clear plan, installing your own floors is incredibly rewarding.
-This guide is designed to be your trusted partner through every step of the process.
-We’ll walk you through everything you need to know about how to install engineered hardwood flooring on wood subfloor, from gathering the right tools and prepping your space to laying each plank perfectly.
+Laying a new floor can feel like a huge undertaking, one reserved only for the pros.
+But it doesn't have to be.
+With the right prep and a clear plan, installing your own engineered hardwood flooring is an incredibly rewarding project you can absolutely tackle yourself.
+This guide is your trusted partner for every step.
+We’ll walk you through everything from preparing your wood subfloor to laying each plank perfectly.
 Let’s build your confidence and get you the beautiful, professional-looking floor you deserve.

 Key Takeaways

-- Prep Your Subfloor Meticulously: The success of your project hinges on the foundation.
+• Prep Your Subfloor Meticulously: The success of your project hinges on the foundation.
 A perfectly clean, flat, and dry subfloor is the single most important factor in preventing squeaks, gaps, and other issues down the road.

-- Give Your Floor Room to Breathe: Wood naturally expands and contracts with changes in humidity.
+• Give Your Floor Room to Breathe: Wood naturally expands and contracts with changes in humidity.
 To prevent your floor from buckling, you must leave a 1/4 to 1/2-inch expansion gap between the flooring and all walls and fixed objects—this is a step you can't afford to skip.

-- Let Your Flooring Acclimate First: Rushing the installation is a common mistake.
+• Let Your Flooring Acclimate First: Rushing the installation is a common mistake.
 Allow your engineered hardwood planks to adjust to your home's environment by letting them sit in the room for at least three days before you start laying them down.
 This simple step prevents future warping.

 What Is Engineered Hardwood Flooring?